Four members of the Livingston County Republican Party have been kicked out, and their paid memberships terminated or rejected.

 According to an anonymous source, the four supported the $156 million bond issue the Brighton Area Schools put before voters on May 5, and their excommunication took place after a unanimous vote of the LCRP executive committee to oust them.

 Myers did not respond to a request for comment.
-Marks and Tierney verified that they received the excommunication email from the LCRP on Monday, informing them that they had been booted from the party.
+Marks, Tierney and Urbain verified that they received the excommunication email from the LCRP on Monday, informing them that they had been booted from the party.
+Apparently no one knew why the drastic action was taken.

-Urbain verified that she, too, was booted via email, and provided a statement: “I am a Republican and a member of the Michigan Republican Party,” she said.
+“I am a Republican and a member of the Michigan Republican Party,” Urbain said.
 “I wasn’t at the meeting, so I can’t speak to what happened there.
 I look forward to continue to put kids first regardless of party, to work to improve literacy rates in our community, and to work to elect Republicans in Livingston County.”

 It is not clear when the vote to boot these members took place; however, the LCRP calendar shows a general membership meeting on Thursday, May 7 — two days after the bond issue special election — while the excommunication emails went out on Monday, May 11.